 All original content is created in Ukrainian.
 Not all content has been translated yet.
 Some posts may only be available in Ukrainian.Learn more

-What are Romanization and Latinization?
+What is romanization and Latinization?

-Post cover: What are Romanization and Latinization?
+Post cover: What is romanization and Latinization?

 This content has been automatically translated from Ukrainian.

-The terms "Romanization" and "Latinization" are often used interchangeably, but they can have slightly different meanings depending on the context:
+The terms "romanization" and "latinization" are often used interchangeably, but they can have slightly different meanings depending on the context:

 Example of Romanization: